• Skip to main content

 The Benefits of Camping

 Besides being a great budget-friendly family activity, going camping offers a unique way to reconnect with nature.
-Surprisingly, research has now found several proven benefits to this simple and fun activity:
+Plus, the research backs up this simple and fun activity:

 1. Light Therapy for Circadian Rhythm

-A 2013 study from the University of Colorado Boulder examined how camping affects circadian rhythm.
-They found that participants who camped for a week noticed major improvements in sleep patterns in circadian biology.
+A 2013 study from the University of Colorado Boulder examined how camping affects natural circadian rhythm.
+They found that participants who camped for a week noticed major improvements in sleep patterns.

-• The melatonin levels (of subjects of the study) rose two hours earlier when camping than on regular nights around artificial light.
+• The camper’s melatonin levels rose two hours earlier when camping than on regular nights around artificial light.

-• Study participants sleep schedules all normalized during the camping week.
+• Study participants’ sleep schedules all normalized in their natural settings.
 In fact, early birds and night owls all adjusted to the same schedule.

 2. Forest Bathing Stress Relief

-The Japanese have a national practice called “Forest Bathing” or shinrin-yoku which has been a national public health practice for them since the 1980s.
+The Japanese have a national practice called “Forest Bathing” or shinrin-yoku.
+It’s been a national public health practice for them since the 1980s.
 The Japanese have spent millions of dollars studying the effects of this time in nature with surprising findings:

-• A weekend in the woods naturally increased the presence of natural killer (NK) cells in the body.
-This increase lasted for up to a month after a single weekend exposure to nature.
+• A weekend in the woods naturally increases the presence of natural killer (NK) cells in the body.
+This increase lasted for up to a month after a single weekend in nature.

 3. Improved Sleep